Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Is the Punnett Square always accurate?

-It accurately predicts probabilities but cannot determine the exact traits of individual children.
+It accurately predicts probabilities but cannot predict exact outcomes for individual children.

 Related Topics